 Built by Mitsubishi during middle of June 1942.
 Assigned to and unknown Kokutai.
 Painted overall gray with a black cowling.
 Delivered to the Imperial Japanese Navy (IJN).
 Assigned to an unknown Kokutai.

-Ditched or crash landed upside down in Simpson Harbor off the western end of Lakunai Airfield south of Rabaul.
+This Zero ditched or crash landed upside down in Simpson Harbor off the western end of Lakunai Airfield south of Rabaul.

 This Zero is intact upside down in mud, with bullet holes and damage visible on the fuselage.
 On November 29, 2010 this Zero was first observed on side scan sonar by Rodney Pearce.
 On December 10, 2010 Rodney Pearce made the first dive on the aircraft.